Vacuum permittivity: Determination of a value for ε0

-One now adds the requirement that one wants force to be measured in newtons, distance in meters, and charge to be measured in the engineers' practical unit, the coulomb, which is defined as the charge accumulated when a current of 1 ampere flows for one second.
-This shows that the parameter ε0 should be allocated the unit C2⋅N−1⋅m−2 (or equivalent units – in practice "farads per meter").
+One now adds the requirement that one wants force to be measured in newtons, distance in metres, and charge to be measured in the engineers' practical unit, the coulomb, which is defined as the charge accumulated when a current of 1 ampere flows for one second.
+This shows that the parameter ε0 should be allocated the unit C2⋅N−1⋅m−2 (or an equivalent unit – in practice, farad per metre).

 In order to establish the numerical value of ε0, one makes use of the fact that if one uses the rationalized forms of Coulomb's law and Ampère's force law (and other ideas) to develop Maxwell's equations, then the relationship stated above is found to exist between ε0, μ0 and c0.
 In principle, one has a choice of deciding whether to make the coulomb or the ampere the fundamental unit of electricity and magnetism.
 The decision was taken internationally to use the ampere.
 This means that the value of ε0 is determined by the values of c0 and μ0, as stated above.
 For a brief explanation of how the value of μ0 is decided, see Vacuum permeability.